laxmymow/laxmymow/README.md

 - 👋 Hi, I’m @laxmymow
-- 👀 I’m interested in computers
+- 👀 I’m interested in Software engineering
-- 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on everything, I'm looking for expirence and have no problem working for free
 - 📫 How to reach me ...